-Many companies use content pulled from around the web in their ecommerce marketing strategies to free up time for other business tasks.
+Many companies use content pulled from around the web in their ecommerce SEO strategies to free up time for other business tasks.
 This, however, doesn’t have the same effect as original content.
 How would your customers respond if they knew an original company podcast came out every week?

-Original content like videos, blog posts, audio segments and eBooks help you build your ecommerce site as a knowledge base for those interested in learning more about your market.
+Original content like videos, blog posts, audio segments, and eBooks help you build your ecommerce site as a knowledge base for those interested in learning more about your market.

 6. Hit it Hard with Contextual Marketing

 Contextual marketing has various meanings, but what we mean is using your marketing in formats that connect with your demographics, putting the messages in the right places at the right time.